 Jeep “safaris” in comfortable 4WD vehicles with rooftop seating are given throughout the day.
 Lasting about three hours, each takes on the flavor of its guide, whether a perky blonde zoology graduate student or a professional breeder attracted to this preserve’s research facilities.
 This is not an Animal Kingdom “Stop the Poachers” theme park ride; the staff stress animal conservation and are well trained in all aspects of what your family will see, do and ask about.

 Before or after your safari tour, visit the island of lemurs and some very funny monkeys.
 Choose from full meals or snacks in the Elephant Lounge, a thatch-roof lodge with hot coffee and tea as well as two separate patio areas.
-At dinner time, Safari West puts on a hearty barbecue with soups, salads and a choice of grilled chicken and ribs, followed by pineapple upside down cake and all the fixings for s'mores.
+At dinner time when we visited, Safari West put on a hearty barbecue with soups, salads and a choice of grilled chicken and ribs, followed by pineapple upside down cake and all the fixings for s’mores.

 After a few glasses of the fine Sonoma and Napa Valley wines, you’ll swear that the live oak trees silhouetted by the setting sun look like the set of “The Lion King.”